 Voice Call-Backs – Offer callers a call-back as an alternative to waiting on hold.
 This helps flatten call-spikes and improves the experience for your customers immensely!

-Visual IVR – This is a simple, yet powerful add-on to your website that allows customers to schedule a call-back from an agent at their preferred time.
+Web Call-Backs– Formerly called Visual IVR, this is a simple, yet powerful add-on to your website that allows customers to schedule a call-back from an agent at their preferred time.

 AI chat bots – While it can’t replace genuine human interactions, these tools can automate tedious tasks for your agents, allowing them to focus on providing excellent service.